Traceability and Livestock Identification

 In 2009 microchipping became compulsory to ensure accurate identification between the passport and the microchip.
 The microchip will go along way in assisting identification of stolen animals and welfare cases.

-Agrismart provides aimed at providing an ROI of around 36 months.
-Agrismart’s water solution is over 75% self-sustainable.
-Providing an alternative source of water to mains incorporating rainwater harvesting, low energy pumps, water treatment, water storage and water system installation.
-Providing your agricultural business with a complete agricultural water management solution and alternative to mains water.
+Agrismart provides bespoke water systems aimed at providing an ROI in around 36 months.
+Providing you with an alternative source of water to mains incorporating rainwater harvesting, low energy pumps, water treatment, water storage and water system installation.
+Providing your farm, farm diversification or equine business with a water solution that is over 75% self-sustainable.

-Investing in water treatment for your agricultural business increases yields and reduces mortality.
-Bacterial infection can build up in water tanks, pipework, and water troughs, leading to poor water quality, a prevalence of disease and also affects milk and meat production.
+ensuring your livestock have the optimum water qulity by incorporating water treatment for your farm will increases yields and reduces mortality.
+Bacterial infection can build up in water tanks, pipework, and water troughs, which leads to poor water quality, a prevalence of disease and affects milk and meat production.